 3) Whoop’s Medical Mess: This happened a few weeks ago, but is worth mentioning somewhere.
 Essentially, Whoop marketed the new Whoop MG as a ‘Medical Grade’ device.
 And indeed, the ECG feature was certified by the FDA & EU as such.
 However, the blood pressure piece was very much not certified as such.
 And the FDA is pretty angry about it.
 What’s super interesting though in this letter is looking at the timelines.
 It appears, quite clearly, that Whoop was hiding the blood pressure piece from the FDA, while concurrently working on the ECG piece.
 You can see in that FDA letter that Whoop met with the FDA on May 15th, just a mere 7 days after Whoop launched/announced the Whoop MG.
 In other words, someone from the FDA likely saw the announcement and did a ‘WTF?!?’, and thus the flurry of documented meetings immediately following the announcement.
 Look, I actually think Whoop’s estimations are pretty good in my testing, but that doesn’t mean it’s a medical device – and all of Whoop’s marketing is heavily aimed at pretending it is.
 Before seeing the FDA letter, and hearing the story, I was vaguely agreeing with Whoop, but after reading that FDA letter (seriously, read the full thing), it’s a solid smackdown of Whoop’s actions.

 4) Fitbit Charge 6 gets expanded HR broadcasting: This now also includes Hydrow & Hydrow Wave rowers, Spinning bikes, and Echelon machines.
 That’s in addition to Strava, Wahoo, Zwift, and more.
-Though, they specifically note both Garmin & TechnoGym don’t work.
-My guess here is this comes down to the craptasticness that is the encrypted Bluetooth standard for a secure BT HR signal.
+Though they specifically note both Garmin & TechnoGym don’t work.
+My guess here is that this comes down to the craptasticness that is the encrypted Bluetooth standard for a secure BT HR signal.
 Who to blame in this case is anyone’s guess (last time there was a BT broadcasting failure between Amazfit & Garmin devices, it was because AmazFit was incorrectly tagging the BT connection as secured, and thus Garmin completed a secured pairing, which promptly failed when Amazfit didn’t then follow-up with a proper secure channel for the actual data.
 Amazfit has since fixed that).

 5) CYCPLUS L7 Radar Review – Another Low Budget Failure: I really wish that lower budget radars didn’t suck, but by and large, they do.
-Shane does a good job at outlining how this recent entrant fails.
+Shane does a good job of outlining how this recent entrant fails.
 Notably, one of the things I’ve seen with radar testing is that it simply takes a CRAPTON of hours on the bike with comparative radar units to know when a specific unit is failing.
 It’s largely why my Wahoo TRACKR radar review isn’t out yet.
 Just when I think I’ve got it all figured out and it’s working well, it goes off and repeatedly craps itself.
 Sigh.
 Kinda at the point there of ‘it is what it is’, and hitting publish like GPLAMA (one of the reasons I tend to delay negative reviews is to ensure I’m not the one screwing up, I’m reasonably confident at this point with multiple units, multiple reviewers, conversations with Wahoo, and months of data, I’m not the issue here).
 Anyways, for something much more ‘eeks’, here’s Shane’s CYCPLUS L7 Radar Review:

 Ok, I didn’t really plan on typing up that much about each one of these.
 Typically, it’s like a line or two.
 Thus, we’ll just leave it here for now.